 Clafoutis is a flexible recipe.
 A kind, giving recipe.
 The type of recipe your friends tell you that you should meet.
 The one that will treat you right because it can adapt to your needs and wants.

 Clafoutis does not run in the macaron crowd where the slightest variation of ingredients will ruin the dish.
 If you add more flour, the recipe takes on a more pancake like texture.
-More liquids produce something closer to a custard.
+More liquid produces something closer to a custard.

 It also comes together stupidly fast.
 It takes less than an hour and doesn’t require a mountain of bowls or unusual ingredients.
 If you can make pancakes, you can make rhubarb clafoutis.